practicalli/clojure-web-services/compojure/lisp-calculator.md

 ---

-## All put togehter this looks like
+## All put together this looks like

 ```clojure
 (def operands {"+" + "-" - "*" * ":" /})